- Results found in: Topics

 ... pain.
 The patches should be applied and removed as ordered by the doctor and only on the person for whom they were prescribed.
 Pain patches should not be placed in the garbage!
 There is still medication...

-- Results found in: Courses & Conferences
+- Results found in: Clinical Tools

 -